-Skin abscesses are f common.
+Skin abscesses are common and affect people of all ages.
 They occur when an infection causes pus to collect in the skin.

 Skin abscesses may occur after:

 - A minor wound or injury